lb_lee: A happy little brain with a bandage on it, enclosed within a circle with the words LB Lee. (Default)

 • Drugs known for causing trance states or shifted states of consciousness, concentration, or memory.
 This gets a special mention because of its infamous history in memory work.
 There’s a reason Sibyl’s sodium pentathol/amytal treatments became infamous during the Memory Wars.
 We’ve also known folks who self-medicated and put themselves into the deep end, convinced that chemicals were the only way to get memories up, and believing increasingly improbable things as they took more and more.
 We have seen absolutely no convincing evidence that any drug will directly help memory work at this time.

 • Anything known for causing trance states or shifted states of consciousness or memory: hypnosis, fasting/starvation/diet manipulation, sleep deprivation, repetitive music/movement combos, and certain kinds of breathing exercises.
 Some people think drugs are bad, but "natural" things are harmless, and that’s not true.
 For this process, you want to be on stable ground, physiologically and psychologically, as much as you can.
 Though it’s unavoidable, we don’t even like it when our brain horks something up in our sleep, because when we’re groggy, we’re far more credulous, and the memory seems more likely to be distorted.
 If it makes you loopy, goofy, messes with your memory (including “enhancing” it) or puts you in a state you shouldn’t drive in, don’t use it for memory work.
-(EDIT: in early versions of this post, we cited a plural's work claiming hypnosis could be used safely in memory work, but we no longer feel okay citing them.
+(EDIT: in early versions of this post, we cited a plural's work claiming hypnosis could be used safely in memory work, but that plural in 2021 went batshit, abandoned their cats, one of whom died, and went on a binge of 24/7 hypnosis and memory work with their partner, which they later admitted mostly gave false results.
+They also scammed me for over $600.
 Please, please do not use hypnosis.)

 • Doing memory work in corporeal groups.
 I’ve seen folks do this to "prove" their past life memories were real, as kink play, or in the pursuit of some religious or social group they were a part of.
 Don’t.
 Don’t don’t don’t.
 Even in the best case scenario, where everyone has good intentions and pure motives, that is a level of influence nobody should have on your inner workings.
 Worst case, you are in the process of having your psyche systematically broken down.
 Peer pressure isn’t always obvious, but it can be powerful; when we’re in a group of people doing the same thing, we automatically judge our experiences by those of the people in the group, and set our expectations accordingly.
 We don’t even like having episodes while in our therapist’s office and avoid it whenever possible.
 This is a personal journey, and experiencing narrative memory chunks is best done with as little outside influence and interference as possible.